katsully/machines-learning-movement/README.md

 To install numpy+mlk libraries download the numpy+mkl [file](http://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy).
 Again cd into downloads and pip install numpy‑1.11.3+mkl‑cp27‑cp27m‑win_amd64.whl

+**If you get an error filename.whl is not supported wheel on this platform, rename the file to numpy‑1.11.3+mkl‑cp27‑none-any.whl and rerun pip install.

 You'll also want to install scipy.
 To do so, download the whl file [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#scipy) I downloaded the 64 bit for Python 2.7.
 Then cd into downloads and pip install scipy-0.19.1-cp27-cp27m-win_amd64.whl